mylene-campana/mylene-campana.github.io/index.md

 - Mechatronics failure analysis on prototypes.
 - Help to estimate project costing.

-I am currently open to software engineer proposals in the South of Rennes (between Rennes and Bain-de-Bretagne).
+I am open to software engineer proposals in the South of Rennes (between Rennes and Bain-de-Bretagne).

 I am open to learn and work on new subjects such as **AI** or **cyber security**.